Rajarj16/sentimental_analysis_of_company_review_thesis/README.md

 The objectives of this study are:

-* To analyse employee review sentiment using NLP techniques
-* To develop and evaluate RoBERTa and Bi-LSTM sentiment classification models
-* To compare multiple ensemble learning strategies
-* To evaluate model performance using standard classification metrics
-* To develop a web-based prototype for company sentiment comparison and employer branding analysis
+1. What is the performance gap between the RoBERTa + Bi-LSTM ensemble and individual baseline models?
+2. What is the contribution of domain-specific fine-tuning of RoBERTa to classification performance?
+3. Which ensemble integration strategy — hard voting, soft voting, weighted averaging, or stacking — produces the highest Macro F1-Score?
+4. How do sentiment classification patterns correlate with employer branding metrics such as star ratings?
+5. Can a web-based multi-company employer sentiment comparison platform generate interpretable results for HR practitioners?
+6. What linguistic features and thematic patterns characterise positive, neutral, and negative employer reviews?

 ---